How to Become an Editor: A Guide for Beginners

-We’ve actually written a full guide to freelance editing, and another article on tips for success as a freelance editor.
-Make sure to check out those resources if you want to freelance edit for a living.
+We’ve actually written an article on tips for success as a freelance book editor — make sure to check it out if you want to freelance edit for a living.
 The only other thing we’d mention is to join groups that will facilitate this work on both a personal and a professional level.

 If a membership-based editing society isn’t in the cards (or budget) for you, you can always join free editing groups on Facebook and on various forums to get advice and find an encouraging community.

 And of course, one of the most valuable things you can do as a freelance editor is to join an agency that will connect you with potential clients.
 This gives you all the security of working for a publisher or publication, while still retaining the freedom of choosing your own clients and hours.